 Depending on the database an intermediate file format is often used for efficiency which might be required to upload the file to a server.
-If a file needs to be uploaded, any of the protocols supported by the file handling nodes can be used, e.g. SSH/SCP or FTP.
+If a file needs to be uploaded, any of the protocols supported by the file handling nodes can be used, e.g. for Apache Hive HDFS or webHDFS.
 After the loading of the data into a table, the uploaded file gets deleted if it is no longer needed by the database.

-If there is no need to upload or store the file for any reason, a file connection prevents execution.
+If there is no need to upload or store the file for any reason, a remote file input connection prevents execution.

 Some databases such as MySQL and PostgreSQL support file based and memory based uploading which require different rights in the database.
-So if you do not have the rights to execute the file based loading of the data try the memory based method instead.
-If supported the different modes can be changed in the Loader mode section of the "Options" tab.
+If this is the case and if you do not have the rights to execute the file based loading of the data try the memory based method instead.
+If supported the different modes can be changed in the Loader mode section of the "Options" tab which is otherwise hidden.

 Depending on the connected database the dialog settings may change.
 For example, MySQL and PostgreSQL use a CSV file for the data transfer.
 In order to change how the CSV file is created go to the "Advanced" tab.

-- Type: Data A table or row stream containing the data to be loaded into the database.
+- Type: Data A KNIME data table containing the data rows to load into the database.

-- Type: DB Session A connection to the database.
+- Type: DB Session DB Connection to the database.